hortense667/nativemap/users_guide.md

 ### Introduction

-NativeMap is a web application that allows you to visually display and edit timeline data.
+NativeTimeline is a web application that allows you to visually display and edit timeline data.
 You can manage the history of pop culture and digital technology in a timeline format and compare it with personal experiences.

 Designed as a **distributed system where any GitHub user can become an administrator**, you can manage your own timeline data in your repository.